anvs18/NLP_PROJECT/README.md

 flask run

-steps to run frontend :-
+Steps to run frontend :-
 -------------------------
 Make sure Node.js is installed in the machine.